 CLIMATE CHANGE & COUNCIL LOCAL AUTHORITY

-ALL HANDS TO THE PUMPS - When it comes to climate change we all have to do our bit.
+ALL HANDS TO THE PUMPS - When it comes to climate change we all have to do our bit to halt global warming if we can.
 If we leave it to our local authorities we'll end up in big trouble.
 Why?
-Because they did not see it coming and they are still allowing the build of mansions that use heaps of energy.
+Because they did not see it coming and they are still allowing the build of mansions that use heaps of energy that we cannot afford to burn.
+Councils suffer from Frog Syndrome, they will sit in the water that is being boiled until they die, taking down potentially killing their children and many other species on earth in the process.
+Fools yes, but more like homicidal maniacs in global warming terms.

-These old generating buildings once belched smoke and oily fumes from the gas conversion plant that turned coal into a form of town gas for a 36hp National gas engine that powered a direct current generator.
-This pergola is a sympathetic rural mount for a bank of solar panels that will generate clean electricity for the old generating buildings, along with water heaters and a wind turbine aiming for self-sufficiency in energy terms.
+These old generating buildings once belched smoke and oily fumes from the gas conversion plant that turned coal into a form of town gas for a 36hp National gas engine that powered a 48 volt direct current generator.
+The pergola in the picture at the head of this page is a sympathetic rural mount for a bank of solar panels that will generate clean electricity for the old generating buildings, along with water heaters and a wind turbine aiming for self-sufficiency in energy terms.

 The problem with all such projects is integrating the design into the country setting, and in this case the industrial nature of the generating buildings that are the jewels in the archaeological crown.
 Re-using existing buildings is in line with climate change reduction and sustainable micro generation in that a new building is not needed.
 It does not stop there.